Target distribution centers do not drug test their employees except for certain situations that we’ll discuss in this article.

 All Salaried Leadership Roles

-Salaried employees such as Executive Team Leads (ETLs) do need to be drug tested prior to being hired.
+Salaried employees such as Executive Team Leads (ETLs) need to be drug tested prior to being hired.

 Regular team leads are not drug tested as that position is hourly.